SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 .. testcode:: overflowOperatorsWillOverflow

     --> var willOverflow = UInt8.max
-    <-- // willOverflow : UInt8 = 255
+    <<< // willOverflow : UInt8 = 255
+    /-> willOverflow equals \(willOverflow), which is the largest value a UInt8 can hold
-    /// willOverflow equals 255, which is the largest value a UInt8 can hold --> willOverflow = willOverflow &+ 1
+    <-/ willOverflow equals 255, which is the largest value a UInt8 can hold
-    >>> println("willOverflow is now \(willOverflow)")
+    --> willOverflow = willOverflow &+ 1
-    <<< willOverflow is now 0
+    /-> willOverflow is now equal to \(willOverflow)
-    /// willOverflow is now equal to 0
+    <-/ willOverflow is now equal to 0

 Here, the variable ``willOverflow`` is initialized with the largest value a ``UInt8`` can hold (``255``, or ``11111111`` in binary).